Russia's war on Ukraine latest news: Zelenskiy in Washington seeking more U.S. support | Politics

 Russia's war on Ukraine latest news: Zelenskiy in Washington seeking more U.S. support

-* Zelenskiy will meet Biden and top national security aides at the White House, participate in a joint news conference with the U.S. president, and then address a joint session of the U.S. Senate and House of Representatives. * The United States will provide an $1.85 billion in additional military assistance for Ukraine, including a transfer of the Patriot Air Defense System, Secretary of State Antony Blinken said in a statement.
+* Zelenskiy will meet Biden and top national security aides at the White House, participate in a joint news conference with the U.S. president, and then address a joint session of the U.S. Senate and House of Representatives. * The United States will provide $1.85 billion in additional military assistance for Ukraine, including a transfer of the Patriot Air Defense System, Secretary of State Antony Blinken said.

 Ukrainian President Volodymyr Zelenskiy arrived in Washington on Wednesday to meet President Joe Biden, address Congress and seek "weapons, weapons and more weapons" in his first overseas trip 300 days since Russia invaded its neighbour.
 DIPLOMACY